 and where to play.

-Here are the details you'll need to plan your next vacation to Gulf Shores, AL.
+Here are the details you'll need to plan your next family vacation to Gulf Shores, AL.

 Besides the beach, there are a wealth of family activities in the Gulf Shores & Orange Beach areas.

-Tip: If you're heading here in the summer, these places will give you a nice reprieve from sitting in the hot sun and life-guarding your littles.
+Tip: If you're heading here in the summer, these places will give you a nice reprieve from sitting in the hot sun.
+These are also great things to do in Gulf Shores on a rainy day.
 If you're going during other times of the year, like early-spring or late-fall, these activities will give you options for colder days when beach play isn't an option.

-Go for the: air-conditioned arcade, the miniature golf with the erupting volcano replica, the bumper boats, and the laser tag.
+Go for the: air-conditioned arcade (or on a rainy day), the miniature golf with the erupting volcano replica, the bumper boats, and the laser tag.
 I refer to these places as kiddie Las Vegases.
 You can drop a pretty penny here, if you're not careful.
 Give everyone a set dollar amount and let it be a lesson in fun and budgeting!

 Go for the: 3-story go-kart track.
 In Gulf Shores, there's no other place I'd want to race my husband...*ahem...I mean, let my kids drive.